SimonQijieZhao/JuliaTutorial/JuliaTutorial.md

 ##### Type unions #####

-A type unios is a special abstract type, much like `union` in C, that can be constructed by the `Union` function:
+A type union is a special abstract type, much like `union` in C, that can be constructed by the `Union` function:

 ```Julia